microsoft/PubSec-Info-Assistant/README.md

 # Information Assistant Accelerator

-This industry accelerator showcases the fusion of Azure and OpenAI's large language models, integrating Azure Cognitive Search for retrieval and ChatGPT-style Q&A experiences.
-When a user poses a question, it answers questions by retrieving the most relevant document(s) and utilizing Azure Open AI's GPT models  using Retrieval Augmented Generation (RAG) design pattern.
-Azure Cognitive Search, a vital component in our stack, simplifies data ingestion with connectors to various data sources, transforms diverse file formats into searchable text, indexes searchable text and offers multilingual translation capabilities.
-Our dynamic prompt structure adapts to the model type, altering the prompt context to maximize performance.
-Additionally, users have the flexibility to select temperature and persona settings, allowing for a personalized and tailored AI interaction.
-With visualizing thought process, proper citations and references, traceable source content, configurable model options, and advanced prompt engineering techniques, this accelerator provides a comprehensive platform for harnessing the power of AI within the Azure ecosystem.
+This industry accelerator showcases integration between Azure and OpenAI's large language models.
+It leverages Azure Cognitive Search for data retrieval and ChatGPT-style Q&A interactions.
+Using the Retrieval Augmented Generation (RAG) design pattern with Azure Open AI's GPT models, it provides relevant responses to user queries.
+Azure Cognitive Search simplifies data ingestion, transformation, indexing, and multilingual translation.

+The accelerator adapts prompts based on the model type for enhanced performance.
+Users can customize settings like temperature and persona for personalized AI interactions.
+It offers features like visualizing thought processes, proper citations, and traceable content.

 ---
 ![Process Flow](docs/process_flow.drawio.png)